 Interviews lasted approximately 20 to 30 minutes.
 The interviews were loosely structured and consisted of a series of open-ended questions.
-Questions were based on a list developed by the Health Technology Assessment International Interest Group on Patient and Citizen Involvement in Health Technology Assessment.96 Questions focused on the impact of diagnostic testing for heart failure on the quality of life of people with possible heart failure, their experiences with treatments to manage their heart failure if diagnosis was confirmed, their experiences with the process of being diagnosed with heart failure, and their perceptions of the benefits or limitations of getting diagnosed.
+Questions were based on a list developed by the Health Technology Assessment International Interest Group on Patient and Citizen Involvement in Health Technology Assessment.96 Questions focused on the impact of diagnostic testing for heart failure on the quality of life of people with possible heart failure, their experiences with treatments to manage their heart failure, and their perceptions of the benefits or limitations of getting diagnosed.
 For family members and caregivers, questions focused on their perceptions of the impact of diagnostic testing for heart failure and on the quality of life of the person with confirmed heart failure, as well as the impact of the person's diagnostic assessments, condition, and treatments on the family members and caregivers themselves.
 See Appendix 6 for our interview and survey guide.